-If you look into the history of drones, from the very first time the concept of unmanned aircraft was ever introduced, you would be surprised at how different the purpose it served was from how they’re used now.
+If you look into the history of drones, from the very first time the concept of unmanned aircraft was ever introduced, you would be surprised at how different the purpose it served then from how they’re used now.
 Drones were made for military purposes.
 They aided soldiers in carrying out air strikes.
 They figured, if you let an unmanned aerial vehicle do the bomb-dropping for you, you would be spared.
 So before there were photography drones, there were combat drones.

 The beginning of the twenty-first century, however, saw a shift in how drones are used.
 Now the role it plays covers different areas, from agricultural and entertainment to educational.